Leg3ndary/APHS-bot/info/announcements.md

 **SPIRIT DAY** Hey Abbey Park, this Friday, October 22 we are having a school spirit day!
 Wear your pyjamas to school and come down to the foyer for a raffle and a chance to win some awesome prizes.
 Hope to see you then!

-**ART CLUB **- It's almost time for ART CLUB!
+**ART CLUB**- It's almost time for ART CLUB!
 Art club...Wednesdays at 3 in the Art Room!
 Bring your creativity to the Art Club!

-**
-**## TUESDAY OCTOBER 19 2021
+****## TUESDAY OCTOBER 19 2021

 **STRINGS** - Attention all advanced string players: This is a reminder of our rehearsal for tomorrow morning at 7am in the music room.
 Please be punctual.
 See you then.

 ## MONDAY OCTOBER 28 2021

-**Menstrual Product Drive - **This is your chance to take part in reducing period poverty around your community.
+**Menstrual Product Drive**This is your chance to take part in reducing period poverty around your community.
 Hosted by Girl Up Oakville x Help A Girl Out
 Date: October 18 - 27
 Your donations can include tampons, pads, menstrual cups, cotton pads, and other menstrual products.
 We encourage you to use old shoe boxes, bags, or totes to gather these items for sustainability purposes.*